andrewchambers/orderly/man/orderly.1.md

 ### \-shutdown BIN

-An optional command to cleanly shutdown the supervised process.
-Is used for clean shutdown if **orderly** recieves a SIGINT signal.
-If not specified, **orderly** will send SIGKILL to terminate the supervised process.
+An optional command to shutdown the supervised process.
+If not specified, **orderly** will send SIGTERM to terminate the supervised process.

+The shutdown command may be run if a command start times out, a sibling process dies and the server needs to restart, or orderly is shutting down.

 ### \-clean BIN